pirminpfammatter/website/content/english/event/belonging-to-the-lgbt+-community-and-intergenerational-relations-the-role-of-filial-obligations/index.md

 date: "2022-06-21"
 all_day: true
 doi: ""
-event: *26th Conference of the International Society for Study of Behaviroal Development, ISSBD*
+event: "26th Conference of the International Society for Study of Behaviroal Development, ISSBD"
 location: Rhodos, Greece

 # Publication type.